langchain4j/langchain4j-examples/mcp-stdio-server-example/README.md

 ## Build

 This example requires released versions of LangChain4j and LangChain4j Community that include `langchain4j-community-mcp-server`.
-If you are reviewing unreleased changes, use the SNAPSHOT instructions below.

 Change into this directory, then build the example fat JAR: